kf4mot/Cree_GaN_Driver/README.md

 **Notes worth reading**

-1. If operating at 14 Volts or less then R10 should be decreased to 1KΩ.
+1. If operating at 14 Volts or less then R10 should be decreased from 4.7KΩ to 1KΩ.
 1. C8 value can change per installation, or is optional.
 1. Infineon SPD15P10PL G can be used as a alternate mosfet. **Untested**